 Once you’ve nurtured your Intrinsic Motivation, you’ll start to rely less on Extrinsic Motivations and you’ll find that your perseverance and drive to achieve something becomes much more enhanced.

-If you’re ready to embrace true motivation and want to learn how to nurture your Intrinsic Motivation, subscribe to our newsletter today and start your journey to success.
+So if you’re ready to embrace true motivation and want to learn how to nurture your Intrinsic Motivation, why not subscribe to our newsletter today and start your journey to true and attainable success?

 Featured photo credit: https://unsplash.com/photos/B-EKZBoxKhY via unsplash.com